What Is Revenue in Business? Meaning, Types and Examples

 Introduction

 Revenue is the lifeblood of any business.
 It represents the total income generated from the sale of goods or services before any expenses are deducted.
-Understanding revenue is crucial for assessing a company's financial performance and sustainability.
+Understanding revenue is crucial for assessing a company's financial performance and sustainability, and it is the figure everything else on your accounts is measured against.

 What is Revenue?